edhirst/MODAnalyzer/README.md

    1. path to where all your dat files are located.
    2. path to an output directory where your plots will be produced

-  Make sure the csv files produced in the previous software are in the same directory as where you are running your command from.
+  Make sure the csv files produced in the analysis from the previous step are in the same directory as where you are running your command from.

      ```
      python ./python/parse.py /home/preksha/Documents/cms-opendata-dat/ /home/preksha/Documents/MODAnalyzer/plots/